HeatNBANBA East

 Jethro Swain

-Having lived in every state along the west coast, Jethro is an expert in all west coast sports teams; none more so than his favorite NBA team, the Portland Trail Blazers.
+Having lived in Oregon, Washington and California, Jethro is well versed in all things west coast sports; none more so than his favorite NBA team, the Portland Trail Blazers.
 Despite the west coast background, he adopted the Houston Texans as his favorite NFL team when he was younger.
-He's a proficient writer, senior editor of The Lead, and graduated from the University of Washington with a degree in Journalism.
+Jethro is the senior editor of The Lead and graduated from the University of Washington with a degree in Journalism.

 Leave a comment